-Gaelynn Lea released her debut solo album entitled “All the Roads that Lead Us Home” in November 2015.
+In addition to performing, Gaelynn Lea has had a busy year in the recording studio.
+She released her debut solo album entitled “All the Roads that Lead Us Home” in November 2015.
 It pays homage to the traditional fiddle tunes and beloved standards that Gaelynn has been playing for over a decade.
 But of course, there is a twist!
 Gaelynn used her Memory Man looping pedal to create winding layers of sound underneath these familiar melodies.

 MUSIC PERFORMANCE & PUBLIC SPEAKING